Are flies endangered?

 The house fly may be numerous, and irritating at picnics, and yes, they can carry many disease-causing pathogens including typhoid, cholera, and leprosy, but they have many upsides too.

-If CSI Miami was made into a cartoon with insect characters, it would seem reasonable for a mosquito to play a blood-sucking lawyer.
-The house fly on the other hand would definitely be the cool-guy crime scene investigator.
-In the real world, the discipline of Forensic Entomology uses insects and the stages of their development to glean clues from fatal crime scenes that can aid legal investigations.
-If the body is found immediately after death, pathology-based methods are used.
-However, if the body isn’t found until a day or more later, insects are one of the most reliable indicators of many aspects of the crime.
+If CSI Miami was made into a cartoon with insect characters, the house fly would definitely be the cool-guy crime scene investigator.
+The discipline of Forensic Entomology uses insects and the stages of their development to glean clues from fatal crime scenes that can aid legal investigations.

 The decomposition of a body can be split into five phases.
 Just in case you’re reading this over dinner, I shan’t use the precise medical terms, but they are as follows: